-5. Defendant [name of second defendant] was at all relevant times herein the commissioner of adult services for the City of, with responsibility for operating and maintaining detention, penal, and corrective institutions within 6. the City of, including the city jail.
-343 Defendant [name of third defendant] is and was at all relevant times herein the warden or "superintendent" of the municipal prison for the City of As Superintendent of the prison, Defendant manages its day-to-day operations and executes its policies.
-7. Defendant [name of fourth defendant] is and was at all relevant times herein an employee of the prison.
-8. Defendant is employed as [job of defendant, such as prison guard, mayor, warden or doctor] at [name of prison or other place that this defendant works].
-Defendant is employed as [job of defendant, such as prison guard, mayor, warden or doctor] at [name of prison or other place that this 9. defendant works].
-Defendant City of is and was at all relevant times herein a municipal corporation of the State of 10.
-This action arises under and is brought pursuant to 42 U.S.C.
-Section 1983 to remedy the deprivation, under color of state law, of rights guaranteed by the Eighth and Fourteenth Amendments 344 to the United States Constitution.
+5. Defendant [name of second defendant] was at all relevant times herein the commissioner of adult services for the City of, with responsibility for operating and maintaining detention, penal, and corrective institutions within the City of, including the [city jail].
+Defendant [name of third defendant] is, and was at all relevant times herein, the warden or "superintendent" of the municipal prison for the City of As Superintendent of the prison, Defendant manages its day-to-day operations and executes its policies.
+Defendant [name of fourth defendant] is, and was at all relevant times herein, an employee of the prison.
+Defendant is employed as [job of defendant, such as prison guard, mayor, warden or doctor] at [name of prison or other place that this defendant works].
+Defendant is employed as [job of defendant, such as prison guard, mayor, warden or doctor] at [name of prison or other place that this defendant works].
+Defendant City of is, and was at all relevant times herein, a municipal corporation of the State of This action arises under and is brought pursuant to 42 U.S.C.
+Section 1983 to remedy the deprivation, under color of state law, of rights guaranteed by the Eighth and Fourteenth Amendments to the United States Constitution.
 This Court has jurisdiction over this action pursuant to 28 U.S.C.
 Sections 1331 and 1343.
-11. Plaintiff's claims for injunctive relief are authorized by Rule 65 of the Federal Rules of Civil Procedure.
-12. This cause of action arose in the District of 345 Therefore, venue is proper under 28 U.S.C.
+Plaintiff's claims for injunctive relief are authorized by Rule 65 of the Federal Rules of Civil Procedure.
+This cause of action arose in the District of Therefore, venue is proper under 28 U.S.C.
 Section 1391(b).
 III.
-Previous Lawsuits by Plaintiff Use e this paragraph if you have not filed any lawsuits relating to these facts before: 13.
-Plaintiff has filed no other lawsuits dealing with the same facts involved in this action or otherwise relating to his/her imprisonment.
-TTac those never ments if you herre filed a larger it weleting to those facts before:
+Previous Lawsuits by Plaintiff Use this paragraph if you have not filed any lawsuits relating to these facts before: Plaintiff has filed no other lawsuits dealing with the same facts involved in this action or otherwise relating to his/her imprisonment. these paragraphs if you have filed a lawsuit relating to these facts before: Plaintiff has filed other lawsuits dealing with the same facts involved in this action or otherwise relating to his/her imprisonment.
+Describe the lawsuit in the space below.
+(If there is more than one lawsuit, describe the additional lawsuits on another piece of paper, using the same outline.
+If The parties to the previous lawsuit were Plaintiffs [names of all of the plaintiffs in that lawsuit] and Defendants [names of all of the defendants in that lawsuit] in the [if federal court, name the district; if state court, name the county Court, Docket Number, under [name of judge to whom case was assigned].
+The case was [disposition (outcome) of the cases: was it dismissed? appealed? still - pending?
+The lawsuit was filed on, 20 and I learned of the outcome on, 20 IV.
+Exhaustion of Administrative Remedies